timo-reymann/imageserver/README.md

     # please keep in mind that port changes also affects docker port bindings
     volumes:
       - /opt/imageserver/config.json:/app/config.json
+      # Optional, if you would like to use localImages you can easily mount them into the container,
+      # this can be a network share or whatever
+      - /opt/imageserver/local/app/localImages
 ```

 ## Technical details